Lenalidomide Oral Capsules

 What is this medicine?

 LENALIDOMIDE (len a LID oh mide) is a chemotherapy drug that targets specific proteins within cancer cells and stops the cancer cell from growing.
-It is used to treat multiple myeloma, mantle cell lymphoma, and some myelodysplastic syndromes that cause severe anemia requiring blood transfusions.
+It is used to treat multiple myeloma, certain types of lymphoma, and some myelodysplastic syndromes that cause severe anemia requiring blood transfusions.

 How should I use this medicine?